UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_03.md

 Here we’re adding a set of radio buttons for the maturity rating of the movies and a dropdown button for the genre selection.

-We create the radio buttons and dropdown separately, and then add then bind them both to the `selection_single` object to their respective fields.
+First we create the radio buttons and the dropdown as two separate widgets.
+We then use both these widgets to the `selection_single` object, so that the dropdown is bound to the `'Major_Genre'` dataframe column and the radio buttons are bound to `'MPAA_Rating`.

 To trigger a selection, we now need to both click a radio button **and** make a selection in the dropdown.